-Exercises for Back Pain are great when used to prevent and cure back pain under the guidance of a chartered physiotherapist.
+When you have back pain, then you have to look at a range of treatment options as part of your back pain management.
+Exercises should be one of those option.
+Exercises specifically for Back Pain relief are great, when used to prevent and cure back pain under the guidance of a chartered physiotherapist.

 Balance is the key word.